She's Not You

 "She's Not You" is a 1962 song recorded by Elvis Presley and released as a single on RCA Victor.

 Background

-The song was recorded on March 19, 1962.
+The song was recorded on March 19, 1962 in the key of F major.
+The Jordanaires sang background vocals.
 It was published by Elvis Presley Music, Inc., Elvis Presley's publishing company.
+The song was written by Doc Pomus in collaboration with Leiber and Stoller.

-"She's Not You" reached No. 5 on the Billboard Hot 100 and No. 13 on the R&B chart.
+"She's Not You" reached No. 5 on the Billboard Hot 100 and No. 13 on Billboard's R&B chart.
 In the UK, the single reached No. 1 where it stayed for three weeks.
+It peaked at #4 (for two weeks) on Billboard's competitor Cashbox's pop chart.
 It was also the first song on the new Irish Charts to reach number one on October 5, 1962.

-It was written by Doc Pomus in collaboration with Leiber and Stoller.

-The Jordanaires sang background vocals.
-It was released by Presley in the key of F major.